christinelee-nyt/mktpmd_sources/attributionlogic_doc.md

 ## Media impression <-> user conversion attribution logic

-The _media_dashboard_v2.py_ script ingests our raw media delivery & conversion data from various digital ad platforms and outputs aggregated **impression** and **validated conversions** data (validated by a join with our internally stamped SOR conversions, that also fall into select attributed windows) grouped by the key media dimensions of interest for our PMD 2.0, such as _site_. _campaign_, _placement_.
+The _media_dashboard_v2.py_ script ingests our raw media delivery & conversion data from various digital ad platforms and outputs aggregated **impression** and **validated conversions** data (validated by a join with our internally stamped SOR conversions, that also fall into select attributed window durations) that are grouped by key media dimensions of interest for our PMD 2.0 dashboard filters, such as _site_, _campaign_, _placement_ etc..

 We provide an brief overview of the key logic & operations in this script.